Cardinal Hume Academies Trust Information

 All three schools are mixed, comprehensive schools providing Sixth Form provision (11-19 education) and all share a common set of aim, policies and objectives.
 The schools have high (St George’s and Bishop Douglass) and very high (St Thomas More School) social deprivation indicators, with the proportion of pupils with Free School Meals (FSM) and Special Educational Needs (SEN) exceeding the national average in all three schools.

-The Trust has set up an overarching management board containing governor representatives from the two schools, Diocesan representatives and Martin Tissot who is the Chief Executive Officer for the Trust.
-Aside from statutory company responsibilities and some monitoring there is maximum delegation to the Governing Bodies of both schools who still assume the mantle of strategic responsibility.
+The Trust has set up an overarching management board containing governor representatives from the three schools, Diocesan representatives and Martin Tissot who is the Chief Executive Officer for the Trust.
+Aside from statutory company responsibilities and some monitoring there is maximum delegation to the Governing Bodies of all three schools who still assume the mantle of strategic responsibility.

 The Trust Board meets four times a year and considers the audit reports, the budgets and accounts of the three constituent schools and the overall performance of the Schools.
 The Trust has three committees – the Finance and Audit Committee, the Risk Committee and the Remuneration Committee (that considers the salary of the Chief Executive).
 Committees meet three/four times a year.